There are no statewide elections in Arkansas in 2021.

 Time off to Vote Law: Arkansas law requires employers to schedule hours so that employees have enough time to vote.
 It is the employers discretion whether or not the time is paid or unpaid.
 Learn more here.

 Early Voting: Depending on the election, you may vote early in the 7 or 15 days before an election.
+Early voting usually takes place at the county clerk’s office, or another location designated by the local paper.

 Gender Gaps in Representation